whitebear-gh/Elm-introduction-presentation/slides/index.md

 ### observables....

-* At some points there was even Object.observe added to browsers...
+* At some point Object.observe was even available in JavaScript...

 ---

-## Nowadays frameworks prefer one-way bindnings
+## Nowadays, popular frameworks prefer one-way bindings

 * React
 * Angular 2+